I Want To...

 Program Completion Rate and Pass Rate on the RD Exam

 In order to begin the dietetic internship, all interns are required to undergo a criminal background check, drug screening, have a TB test or provide a current lung x-ray, provide proof of immunizations, receive a flu vaccine and have a physical exam at the Johns Hopkins Bayview Medical Center Employee Health Center.
+In addition, liability insurance, health insurance, car insurance and Academy of Nutrition and Dietetics (AND) membership are required.

 Tuition for the internship is $7,500, payable in two installments during the year.
 A $3,000 deposit of the program fee shall be paid by June 1, preceding the start of the internship.
 The remaining $3,500 shall be due no later than July 15.
 All fees are non-refundable and subject to change.